 Because the babies share a placenta (the chorionic sac is associated with the placenta, one chorionic sac = one placenta), another risk to these types of twins is TTTS = Twin to Twin Transfusion Syndrome.
 This happens when one twin gets more nutrition from the placenta than the other twin.
 This is normally diagnosed by the size of the amniotic sac, but since this type of twins share an amniotic sac, they diagnose it by comparing the size of the babies.

 MoDi Twins - Monochorionic Diamniotic

 MoDi twins are almost always identical.
+The occasions when they are fraternal are due to the placentas of the babies growing together to the point it is impossible to determine whether there is one or two placentas.
 They are not as high risk at MoMo twins, but are high risk than DiDi twins.
 Like MoMo twins, MoDi twins are also at risk for TTTS.
 It is easier to diagnose MoDi twins because they each have their own amniotic sac.
 Doctors are able to diagnose TTTS by measuring the fluid in each baby's amniotic sac.

 Because they share a placenta, MoDi twins are usually delivered by week 36 due to concerns over placenta deterioration.